ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 How these abstract concepts map into concrete implementations of this API in a given language on a given platform is largely dependent on the features of the language and the platform.
-Actions could be implemented as functions or method calls, for instance, and Events could be implemented though via callback passing or other asynchronous calling conventions.
+Actions could be implemented as functions or method calls, for instance, and Events could be implemented via callback passing or other asynchronous calling conventions.

 # Design Principles {#principles}